jenskutilek/RedArrow-Glyphs/README.md

 Now Glyphs users can also have red arrows!

 This plugin points at possible outline errors, like FontAudit in FontLab Studio.
-This version only works in Glyphs 2.
+This version only works in Glyphs 2.2 and newer.

 <img src="screenshot.png" width="380" height="400" alt="">